Super Mario 128: Resurfacing

 IGN later in the year got a similar response.
 Miyamoto again asserted Super Mario 128s experimental nature.

 At the GDC 2005, Nintendo of America's VP of Marketing, Reggie Fils-Aimé, stated that Super Mario 128 would be shown at E3 2005, probably in the form of a non-interactive video.
 However, for the third year in a row, the game once again failed to surface during E3.
 During a GameSpot video interview at E3, Reggie Fils-Aimé stated, "I can only show what Mr. Miyamoto gives me to show."
 When a reporter asked if it exists, he responded, "I've seen bits and pieces."
 In an interview with Miyamoto from 2005, a Wired News reporter confirmed that Super Mario 128 would not be produced for the GameCube, but rather that it had been definitively moved to the Wii (then code-named Revolution).

 In September 2005, Shigeru Miyamoto gave his least ambiguous comments regarding Super Mario 128.
 Questioned as to the status of the game by a Japanese radio station, he revealed that Mario would have a new character by his side and reiterated that the game would appear on the Wii with a different name.
 He mentioned that Super Mario 128 had played a large role in the conception of the Wii console (then known as Revolution), as Super Mario 64 had done for the Nintendo 64.
 He went as far to say that the Wii was based around "this new type of game".

 In 2006, Miyamoto said that he had forgotten whether Super Mario 64-2 had been prototyped for the 64DD, and said that "it's become other games".
 When asked whether he meant that the demo's gameplay functions are being used in other games, Miyamoto responded, "From the time that we were originally making Mario 64, Mario and Luigi were moving together.
 But we couldn't get it working in the form of a game", echoing his statements from 1999.
 He also hinted that some elements inspired by Super Mario 128, such as running upon a spherical surface, had been incorporated into Super Mario Galaxy.

 On March 8, 2007, Miyamoto delivered the GDC 2007 keynote speech.
-He mentioned that Super Mario 128 was merely a demonstration of the GameCube's power and restated that several techniques from Super Mario 128 had become foundational gameplay concepts of the Pikmin series and the upcoming Super Mario Galaxy series.
+He mentioned that Super Mario 128 was merely a demonstration of the GameCube's power and restated that several techniques from Super Mario 128 had become foundational gameplay concepts of the Pikmin series and the then-upcoming Super Mario Galaxy.
 He said "The one question I'm always asked is, 'What happened to Mario 128?' ...
 Most of you already played it ... in a game called Pikmin".